 26. Garcinia cambogia may cause a decrease in blood sugar levels.
 People who have diabetes should discuss this with their doctor before taking the supplement.

-27. People with Alzheimer’s disease or dementia should not take garcinia cambogia because it increases acetycholine levels in the brain.
-Many people with these conditions are given medications to lower acetycholine levels.
+27. People with Alzheimer’s disease or dementia shouldn’t take garcinia cambogia because it increases acetylcholine levels in the brain.
+Many people with these conditions

 28. Garcinia cambogia may interfere with the following medications and supplements: iron, potassium, calcium, antidepressants, statins, montelukast (Singulair), and warfarin (Coumadin).

-29. As with other nutritional supplements, keep in mind that garcinia cambogia is not monitored by the FDA for safety and effectiveness.
+29. As with other nutritional supplements, keep in mind that garcinia cambogia isn’t monitored by the FDA for safety and effectiveness.